hudmarc/FFO-FishNet-Floating-Origin/README.md

 ✅ OffsetTransform (Formally FOObject, now also performs tasks of FOObserver)

+🔲 TODO: how to 're-discover' offset transforms after they have been moved to the null scene? hash grid?

 ✅ Deprecate FOObserver in favor of boolean on OffsetTransform

 ✅ OffsetAnchor (Formally FOAnchor)